Lake Town, Kolkata: Transport

 Buses ply along Jessore Road, Lake Town Road and VIP Road in Lake Town.
 There is also Ultadanga Flyover which was inaugurated in 2011.
 The flyover connects EM Bypass (Bidhan Sishu Udyan, Ultadanga) with VIP Road (Dakshindari, Lake Town) and has reduced traffic jam at "Hudco More" of Ultadanga.

+Bus routes

+Several Buses ply on Lake Town Road are as follows: